explosion/spacy-llm/README.md

 > :question: _Why are there backends for third-party libraries in addition to a native REST backend and which should
 > I choose?_
 >
-> Third-party libraries like `langchain` or `minichain` focus on prompt management, integration of many different LLM
+> Third-party libraries like `langchain` focus on prompt management, integration of many different LLM
 > APIs, and other related features such as conversational memory or agents. `spacy-llm` on the other hand emphasizes
 > features we consider useful in the context of NLP pipelines utilizing LLMs to process documents (mostly) independent
 > from each other.
 It makes sense that the feature set of such third-party libraries and `spacy-llm` is not identical -